How do Premium Bonds work?

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-So, how do Premium Bonds work – and are they worth investing in?
+We look at how Premium Bonds work and whether they are worth investing in.
 Here’s everything you need to know.

 How do Premium Bonds work?